 Many businesses, especially those located outside the state of California, underestimate the reach of the CCPA.
 Due to the nature of doing business online, the California law can easily apply to companies all over the world.
 In the following examples, all of the businesses must comply with the CCPA.

 Company A is an independent clothing retailer based in Oregon.
 It ships products nationwide, including to California.
-It has less than $1 million in gross annual revenues, but over 50,000 people in California subscribe to its monthly promotional emails.
-It uses an email marketing vendor that tracks the click-through rate and other statistics.
+It has less than $25 million in gross annual revenues, but over 100,000 people in California visit its website every year.
+It uses tracking technology to retarget those visitors on other sites.

-Company A falls within the jurisdiction of the CCPA because it does business in California and annually collects the personal information of more than 50,000 consumers.
-It meets the “annually” requirement because each time it sends out a promotional email, it collects more personal information by tracking consumers’ behavior.
+Company A falls within the jurisdiction of the CCPA because it does business in California and annually shares the personal information of more than 100,000 consumers.
+(Its advertising practices are considered sharing.)

 Company B is an electronics retailer based in Minnesota.
 It ships products to California and has over $40 million in gross annual revenues.
 It uses retargeting to place advertisements on other websites for products that consumers browsed but did not purchase on their own website.

 The CCPA applies to Company B because it does business in California, collects personal information, and has annual gross revenues exceeding $25 million.
 It collects personal information to complete transactions, track website visitors, and likely for marketing purposes as well.
 Not only that, its use of retargeting is considered a sale of personal information under the CCPA.